Caithness, Sutherland and Easter Ross (Scottish Parliament constituency): Council area

 Caithness, Sutherland and Easter Ross was the most northerly of three constituencies covering the Highland council area.
 The other two were Ross, Skye and Inverness West and Inverness East, Nairn and Lochaber.
 All three were within the Highlands and Islands electoral region.
 Caithness, Sutherland and Easter Ross has Ross, Skye and Inverness West on its southern boundary.
 Inverness East, Nairn and Lochaber is further south.

 When created in 1999 the constituency boundaries were definable with reference to council wards, which were grouped by the Highland Council in relation to eight council management areas.
 Constituency and management area names have many elements in common, and the management areas had the boundaries of former districts of the Highland region, as abolished in 1996, namely Caithness, Sutherland, Ross and Cromarty, Skye and Lochalsh, Inverness, Nairn, Lochaber and Badenoch and Strathspey.

 The management areas were abolished in 2007, and the council introduced three new corporate management areas, defined as groups of new wards.
-The boundaries of the corporate management areas are similar to those of Westminster constituencies created in 2005.
-One corporate management area, the Caithness, Sutherland and Easter Ross area, has boundaries, therefore, which are also similar to those of a Holyrood constituency.
-The boundaries of the other two corporate areas, the Ross, Skye and Lochaber area and the Inverness, Nairn, and Badenoch and Strathspey area, are quite unlike those of any Holyrood constituency.
+The boundaries of the corporate management areas were similar to those of Westminster constituencies created in 2005.
+One corporate management area, the Caithness, Sutherland and Easter Ross area, had boundaries which were also similar to those of a Holyrood constituency.
+The boundaries of the other two corporate areas, the Ross, Skye and Lochaber area and the Inverness, Nairn, and Badenoch and Strathspey area, were quite unlike those of any Holyrood constituency.